« return to job listing

 - Assist radiation oncologist in radiation treatment of disease

-- High school diploma with with successful completion of courses in algebra, biology or general science are mandatory.
+- High school diploma or GED with with successful completion of courses in algebra, biology or general science are mandatory.
 Successful completion of high school or collegiate courses in chemistry and physics is desirable.

 - Minimum age of 18 years prior to entry into Technical Training